Q: What do you call an acid with an attitude?

 Week in the Life of an MSE160 Student

 There are typically three MSE160 lectures per week.
 These cover course concepts, as well as practical applications.
 Problems solved in class will help you study, as will the course slides.
-These are usually made available before the lecture.
-The professors will also integrate demonstrations to show course concepts and strengthen your understanding of the material.
+At the end of each week, there will be a demonstration to translate course concepts into real life and strengthen your understanding.

-MSE160 tutorials are hosted once a week.
-Most of the tutorial is spent discussing the problem set solutions and learning the steps required to earn full marks.
-The TAs go over that week’s lecture material and answer student questions.
-Most of the tutorial is spent solving problems from past exams.
-For our year, these were the only practice problems provided to students outside of the problem sets.
-If this is also the case for your class, make sure you pay good attention to how these tutorial problems are solved.
-They will help you prepare for the midterm and final exam.
+While there are no practicals, MSE160 tutorials are hosted once a week.
+The TAs briefly discuss the previous week’s lecture material, and most of the tutorial is spent discussing practice problems very similar to those on exams.
+For our year, these were the only practice problems provided to students outside of the problem sets, and tutorial slides were not posted afterwards.
+If this is also the case for your class, make sure you pay good attention to how these tutorial problems are solved, as they are excellent preparation for exams.

-MSE160 usually has two large assessments.
-The exams are very much based on your ability to apply the correct course concept and solve application-based problems.
-You will be given a formula sheet containing all the formulae and constants you will need during the assessment.
+MSE160 usually has two midterms and a final.
+The exams are very much based on your ability to apply the correct course concepts and solve application-based problems.
+You will be provided with a formula sheet showcasing some important constants and the periodic table, and you are also allowed to bring a single double-sided handwritten aid sheet.

 To see past exams for MSE160, see the SKULE Exam Repository.